performancecopilot/pcp/docs/UAG/TimeSeriesQuerying.rst

 Section 9.7, “`PCP Environment`_”, describes environment variables used to parameterize the file and directory names used by PCP.

-Section 9.8, “`PCP Grafana Plugin`_”, explains the PCP Redis data source and laids off a path for PCP Grafana Plugin.
+Section 9.8, “`PCP Grafana Plugin`_”, explains the PCP Redis data source and lays out the path to the PCP Grafana Plugin.

 .. contents::